harrylu99/blog/docs/reactSourceCode/starterNewArchitecture.md

 As we talked in the previous article concept, we know that `React` use the remaining time of the browser to judge if the update finish or need to be paused.
 Therefore, we need the browser tell us if they still got time.

 In fact, some browser have [requestIdleCallback](https://developer.mozilla.org/en-US/docs/Web/API/Window/requestIdleCallback) for implement the requriment.
-However, React gave up using it based on
+However, React did not choose to use it, because

 - Browser Compatibility.
 - Trigger event is not stable.
 For example, the frequency of requestIdleCallback for triggering the former tab will decrease after we switch the tab in the browser.

-Based on that, `React` has a more functional requestIdleCallback polyfill, which is _Scheduler_.
-Scheduler also provides mutiple settings for set the priority of the tasks.
+Based on that, `React` has a more functional `requestIdleCallback` polyfill, which is `Scheduler`. `Scheduler` also provides mutiple settings for set the priority of the tasks.

 [Scheduler is an independce package of React](https://github.com/facebook/react/tree/1fb18e22ae66fdb1dc127347e169e73948778e5a/packages/scheduler)

 ### Reconciler

-Reconciler update the virtual DOM recursively in React 15.
+`Reconciler` update the virtual DOM recursively in React 15.
 [Check it in React16](https://github.com/facebook/react/blob/1fb18e22ae66fdb1dc127347e169e73948778e5a/packages/react-reconciler/src/ReactFiberWorkLoop.new.js#L1673)

-From the code we know that the updating have changed to be pasued friendly.
+We could know that the updating have changed to be pasued friendly based on the source code.
 And each loop will call `shouldYield` for checking the remaining time.

 ```js
 /** @noinline */